 Compensation for Pain and Suffering

-Compensation for all physical and mental suffering you have experienced and will experience in the future because of your bicycle accident can be recovered.
+Compensation for all physical and mental suffering you have experienced and will experience in the future because of your dog attack can be recovered.

 Compensation for Loss of a Normal Life